 Caroline: Fight.
 Flight.
 Warring impulses come to a stop as she is stopped short.
 Panic takes over, her hands fighting at the chain.
 There’s something she should be doing, some move, some technique… alone, sober, prepared, she might have a chance against the bigger man.
 Drunk—no, hammered—and confused, it’s all she can do to fight for her life against the chain, rather than against the man.

 GM: Black-gloved hands with what look like miniature knives built into each finger dextrously tug the chain around Caroline’s neck, yanking her through the press of bodies.
 She might wonder how this is even happening.
 Why no one is doing anything.
 Why no one is stopping this freak.
 Why the laughter in her ears rings even louder.

 Something hard slams against her back.
-The chain burns her neck like fire.
-She chokes and hacks, lungs gasping for air.
+The chain burns her neck like a red-hot brand.
+She chokes and gasps for air.
 She can’t tell where she is.
 She’s had so much to drink.
-It’s getting dark, but even that shouldn’t be making block spots blossom across her vision.
+It’s getting dark, but even that shouldn’t be making black spots blossom across her vision.

 Caroline: At last, but too late, she fights back.
 Blind and weak kicks and punches.
 She’s so slow, but everything else is slowing down too… she wants to scream.
 She would, if she had air.

 GM: A deep, heavy voice pants in Caroline’s ear: